rutgerfrans/rutgerfrans.github.io/README.md

 <p style="text-align: justify;"> I am a Data Science and Artificial Intelligence student at Maastricht University, passionate about programming and software engineering.
 My academic journey has equipped me with skills in software development, data analysis, and AI applications.
 I thrive on solving complex problems and building innovative solutions with real-world impact.
 Currently, I work as a freelance Machine Learning Engineer, developing and optimizing NLP models for sentiment analysis of financial news, and enhancing real-time market-driven applications. </p>

 # 📂 Projects
-## Interpretable Detection of Surface Defects for Quality Control of Shot-blasted Steel Surfaces
+## Steel surface shotblasting quality control with computer vision
 From September 2024 to January 2025, I worked on an automated quality control system for shot-blasted steel surfaces using computer vision.
 We developed SteelBlastQC, a dataset of 1,655 labeled images, and evaluated classification methods including Compact Convolutional Transformers (CCT), Support Vector Machines (SVM) with ResNet-50, and a Convolutional Autoencoder (CAE).
 My focus was optimizing the SVM pipeline, improving classification accuracy to 94.5%, and developing interpretability methods.
 Using an Agile workflow, we iteratively refined the model, with future work aimed at improving dataset quality and real-world deployment.
 This project resulted in a publishment of a paper for the [IJCNN 2025](https://2025.ijcnn.org/) Conference.

 [Repo](https://github.com/andrejhulak/quality-control)